GuiZ88/sensishare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SenshiShare is an educational tool based on a REST API communication system, with NodaJs technology, for communication with and between IoT devices for the detection of specific measures.
+SenshIshare is an educational tool based on a REST API communication system, with NodaJs technology, for communication with and between IoT devices for the detection of specific measures.
 The need for centralization of surveys is a fundamental phase for the subsequent analysis of the same, in this project the aim is to create a server architecture capable of centralizing different data sensors, not homogeneous, interfaced through an API system.
 All in the perspective of an easy and accessible management.You can already imagine the usefulness of sharing sensors, eliminating redundancies, accessing remote data from a sensor in the repository managed by another user.

+You can find request access to the system or create your own.
+Please go to sensishare.org for more information.

 ### Built With
 * [NodeJs](https://nodejs.org/)